Deltik/SignEdit/README.md

 **…**: Set the default/fallback locale to `…`.
 Go to [Supported Locales](#supported-locales) for a table of supported languages.

+### `compatibility.sign-ui: [Auto|EditableBook|Native]`

+(`>= 1.12.2`)

+Choose which visual sign editor to show for all players that run `/sign ui`.

+**Auto** (default): Shows the native Minecraft sign editor GUI, except for on a Minecraft 1.16.1 server, which shows the book and quill alternative sign editor GUI instead.

+**EditableBook**: Shows the book and quill alternative sign editor GUI regardless of Minecraft server version

+**Native** (not recommended): Shows the native Minecraft sign editor GUI regardless of Minecraft server version

+### `compatibility.edit-validation: [Standard|Extra|None]`

+(`>= 1.12.2`)

+Decide what events to send to other plugins for sign edit permission validation when a player edits a sign with this plugin.

+**Standard** (default): Only emit [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/SignChangeEvent.html).
+This option is the most compliant with the Bukkit API.

+**Extra**: Emit [`BlockBreakEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockBreakEvent.html), [`BlockPlaceEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPlaceEvent.html), and [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/SignChangeEvent.html) (in that order).
+The edited sign block will not actually be broken and replaced.
+This option improves compatibility with permissions plugins that don't handle `SignChangeEvent` correctly, but it may conflict with plugins that expect block breaking or block placement behavior.

+**None** (not recommended): Bypass all permission validation by not sending any events.
+All players with access to `/sign` modification commands will be able to edit all signs on the server.
+This option matches the behavior of this plugin version `< 1.8`.

 ## Features

 * (`>= 1.8`) Edit the targeted sign with [`/sign ui`](#sign-ui) in the native Minecraft sign editor ([except for Minecraft 1.16.1](#minecraft-1161-sign-editor-gui)).